maxkung101/spin_the_bottle/README.md

 ================
 How to use
 ----------
-Attendance: Create a list of members in your small group or tribe.
+Attendance: Create a list of members in your small group or tribe.<br>
-Timer: When it's time to answer questions press "Start" to set the time to one minute.
+Randomizer: Press "Go" to decide who gets to read first, or close in prayer.<br>
-Randomizer: Press "Go" to decide who gets to close in prayer
+Timer: Press "Start" to set the time to 1'00" in qa mode, or 1'30" in prayer mode.

 Programming
 -----------